pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 <br />

 ## 5. Your first Vapoursynth Project
 Every Vapoursynth script needs a few things.
 Shown here in this simple example.
-Save it as either a `.vpy` or `.py` file and try running it with the Vapoursynth Editor.
+Save it as either a `.vpy` or `.py` file and try previewing it with the Vapoursynth Editor.

 ```python